-I was diving in the Punta Perico area, an hour south from La Paz.
+I was diving an hour from La Paz.
 I was looking for snappers and groupers.
 That day I found very little fish.
 When I finally did, they were hiding in holes past 25 meter (80 feet) and they were not big.
 I got a yellow snapper at 26 meters and a grouper at 24.
 The current did not help make things any easier.
 I’m not complaining about the difficulties.
 It’s the sort of action I prefer above all other type of spearfishing.
 I get to exercise and have a challenge…

 Every time I went down, I found myself 100 meter from my point of descent.
 I either kept drifting far from my kayak or I had to swim a lot, so I decided to pull the anchor and keep it in my hands.
 That way I’d be able to drift without care and use the weight of the anchor to go down without kicking as much.
 I hoped to undo the anchor from the surface but, as usual, the grappling wedged itself in the most unlikely crack.

 I took a few breaths and went down to retrieve my 3 pound grappling, my gun in hand.

 When I finally reached the anchor (beginning of the video), I had to wiggle it quite a bit so it would let go.
 Since I had been diving past 25 meter for over an hour, it was not very taxing.
 I even decided to keep the grappling with me on the way up.
 I could have let it go and pulled it from the surface, but I expected it find another crevasse (see Murphy).